Girl Gone Gourmet

 • A dollop of guacamole

-Serve it up in bowls or use it to make nachos, Frito pies, or spoon it over flour tortillas with cheese and an egg on top.
+Serve it up in bowls with some flour tortillas or cornbread on the side.
+Or use it to make nachos, Frito pies, or spoon it over flour tortillas with cheese and an egg on top.

 photo of the chili in a pot garnished with cilantro

-If you like the idea of a no bean chili recipe than this is the recipe for you.
-It’s rich and a little smoky with hints of beer and lots of tender beef.
-The perfect weekend cooking project that you can enjoy through the week.
+If you like the idea of a no-bean and no-tomato chili recipe, then this Texas chili recipe is for you.
+It’s rich and delicious, with hints of beer and lots of tender beef.
+The perfect weekend cooking project that you can enjoy throughout the week.

 Happy Texas-style chili cooking!